 - Monitoring, Control and Surveillance (MCS) and other need-based Interventions

-- Institutional Arrangement for Fisheries Sector
+- Institutional Arrangement for the Fisheries Sector

-Objectives of Blue Revolution/Neel Kranti Mission
+Objectives of the Blue Revolution/Neel Kranti Mission

 - Transforming the fisheries sector into a modern industry through the utilization of new technologies and processes.

-- Doubling the income of the fishers through increased productivity and improving the post-harvest marketing infrastructure including e-commerce, technologies and global best innovators.
+- Doubling the income of the fishers through increased productivity and improving the post-harvest marketing infrastructure including e-commerce, technologies, and global best innovators.